-- Employing an Information Technology Security Manager. - Employing specialized security and law enforcement personnel. - Maintaining secure Lottery facilities and limiting access to them. - Performing background checks on retailers, vendors, and employees. - Printing lottery tickets with special security features. - Independent Information Technology security audits of Lottery networks. - Providing a variety of access and other controls in Information Technology systems and environments. - Maintaining operating policies and procedures. - Processing daily transaction data of all retailer activity by Lottery personnel using the Lottery's internal control system programs and reconciling transactions to reports generated by the on-line system.
+- Employing an Information Technology Security Manager. - Employing specialized security and law enforcement personnel. - Maintaining secure Lottery facilities and limiting access to them. - Performing background checks on retailers, vendors, and employees. - Printing lottery tickets with special security features.

-- Implementation of comprehensive information security objectives for the Lottery's on-line and video lottery systems as provided by its central system provider. - Monitoring regulated casino procedures and controls over net table game revenue. - Implementation of financial, operational, and compliance minimum internal control requirement standards for casino management.
+- Independent Information Technology security audits of Lottery networks. - Providing a variety of access and other controls in Information Technology systems and environments. - Maintaining operating policies and procedures. - Processing daily transaction data of all retailer activity by Lottery personnel using the Lottery's internal control system programs and reconciling transactions to reports generated by the on-line system. - Implementation of comprehensive information security objectives for the Lottery's on-line and video lottery systems as provided by its central system provider. - Monitoring regulated casino procedures and controls over net table game revenue. - Implementation of financial, operational, and compliance minimum internal control requirement standards for casino management. - Independent testing of mobile and computer system functionality and wagering applications.

-The Lottery currently has 100 employees, 48 of whom are located at the headquarters in Cranston, Rhode Island.
-Additionally, 30 employees are located at the Twin River facility in Lincoln, Rhode Island and 22 employees are located at the Twin River Tiverton facility, each location operating and regulating table games to ensure compliance with Rhode Island statutory requirements and Lottery rules and regulations.
+The Lottery currently has 96 employees, 42 of whom are located at the headquarters in Cranston, Rhode Island.
+Additionally, 31 employees are located at the Twin River facility in Lincoln, Rhode Island and 23 employees are located at the Twin River Tiverton facility, each location operating and regulating table games to ensure compliance with Rhode Island statutory requirements and Lottery rules and regulations.